devpeer-net/fcp-performance/README.md

 This script, `performance_test.js`, is designed to measure the page rendering performance of a web browser.
 The script measures the First Contentful Paint (FCP), which is a key performance metric indicating the time at which the first text or image is painted on the screen aster navigating to a web page.

+The tool can be used to benchmark web rendering performance on specific devices: desktop, mobile, embedded (IoT).

 ## Features

 - Measures First Contentful Paint (FCP) to evaluate the performance of a web browser in rendering a webpage.